SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 You can use `sonar.javascript.node.maxspace` property to allow the analyzer to use more memory.
 Set this property to `4096` or `8192` for big projects.
 This property should be set in `sonar-project.properties` file or on command line for scanner (with `-Dsonar.javascript.node.maxspace=4096`).

+### Default exclusions

+By default, analyzer will exclude files from dependencies in `node_modules` and `bower_components`.
+If for some reason analysis of files in these directories is desired, it can be configured by setting `sonar.javascript.exclusions` property to empty value, i.e. `sonar.javascript.exclusions=""`, or to comma separated list of paths to be excluded.
+This property will exclude the files also for other languages, similar to `sonar.exclusions` property, however `sonar.exclusions` property should be preferred to configure general exclusions for the project.

 <!-- sonarqube -->
 ## Custom rules
 [[warning]]